ZhiwenShao/MCNet-Extension/README.md

 This face alignment tool is based on Caffe [1].
 It is the C++ implementation of our method MCNet.
-The testing code of the earlier version can be found [here](https://github.com/ZhiwenShao/MCNet).
+The testing code of the conference version of MCNet can be found [here](https://github.com/ZhiwenShao/MCNet).

 It is a Microsoft Visual Studio 2013 solution "MCNet.sln".